wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 ## How to Use ##

-Reboot after install.
-Each time you log in, **Task Scheduler** runs the `.exe` that enables the functionality outlined above.
+After install and each time you log in, **Task Scheduler** runs the `.exe` that enables the functionality outlined above.
 (You should see the **Boot Camp Control Panel** pop up briefly while it does its thing.)

 **NOTE:** Press `⌘+[Function Key]` (a.k.a. `⊞Win+[Function Key]`) to use function keys with their standard functionality. (`Shift+[Function Key]` & `Ctrl+[Function Key]` hotkeys should still work as expected.)